Jane Stanton Hitchcock: Personal life and death

-In 1991, Hitchcock divorced William Mellon Hitchcock and later married Jim Hoagland in 1995.
-Hoagland is a two-time Pulitzer Prize-winning journalist.
+In 1991, Hitchcock divorced William Mellon Hitchcock.
+She married Jim Hoagland in 1995.
+Hoagland was a two-time Pulitzer Prize-winning journalist.
 He was also a columnist and contributing editor at The Washington Post.
-They live in Washington, D.C.
+They lived in Washington, D.C.
 Hitchcock was a close friend of Jacqueline Kennedy Onassis and read Psalm 23 at the former First Lady's funeral in 1994.

 At the time of his death in 1987, Hitchcock's step-father, Arthur Stanton, had left his wife and Hitchcock's mother Joan Alexander Stanton, an inheritance estimated at about $70–80 million.
 The estate was to be overseen by Kenneth Ira Starr who the Stantons had met through their daughter.
 Starr, on Joan Stanton's behalf, eventually began making investments in a number of questionable ventures in which he had a personal vested interest, many of which resulted in a loss.
 Sometime after 2006, Hitchcock and her mother became suspicious of Starr's dealings.
 A family friend, Jim Fennell, had discovered a scheme to use their East Hampton home as collateral to obtain a $5 million line of credit under the premise that the funds would be used to make more investments.
 Instead, Starr had been using Stanton's money to fund his lavish lifestyle.
 When Hitchcock learned of this, she convinced her mother to seek legal assistance and brought the case to the attention of the New York County District Attorney.
 Her mother sued Starr in April 2008 but she died in May 2009.
 Hitchcock settled the lawsuit under undisclosed terms but continued to assist in the ensuing criminal investigation.
-Starr was charge in criminal court for defrauding several celebrity figures.
+Starr was charged in criminal court for defrauding several celebrity figures.
 He pleaded guilty in September 2010 and he was sentenced to seven and half years in federal prison in March 2011.
 In January 2012, the fraud case was featured in an episode in the sixth season of American Greed which included interviews with Hitchcock detailing how she pursued Starr until his conviction was secured.

+Hitchcock died of pancreatic cancer at her home in Washington, D.C., on June 23, 2025, at the age of 78.